taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 **"32 hours earlier..."**

-Nova: **"It seems our consensus is building towards rejecting the alliance with the Biononymous, and moving our re-forestation efforts away from Manaus and [Gruta de Judeia](https://goo.gl/maps/v8ocpUS8njq).
+Nova: **"It seems our consensus is building towards rejecting the alliance with the Biononymous, and moving our re-forestation efforts away from Manaus and Gruta Judeia.
 I'd like to hear from any Elders whose feelings remain incompatible with this decision."**

 The sun is setting in the sky, and everyone looks exhausted.
 The gathered crowd ranges from babes-in-arms to silver haired grandmothers, but the Elders are clustered towards the center.
 Most of the Elders look relieved that the consensus has ended up the way it did.
 A few, including Majhee, show neutral or otherwise expressionless faces.
 Maraba gives Min, whose face is one of angry, tearful resignation, a distraught look before speaking.